sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 Your mastery of locomotion and gearing allows you to easily infuse elements of motion into simple devices.
 As an action you can create and place a Tiny moving gadget called a tinker toy (such as a walking doll, flying whirligig, or toy boat) out of 1 gold worth of materials.
 This tinker toy has AC 10, 1 hit point, and your choice of a Speed of 10 feet, fly speed of 10 feet, or swim speed of 10 feet.
 When you place this device it begins moving in a straight line until it is destroyed, it is blocked by an obstacle, or you use a bonus action to pick it up again.
 Tinker toys made in this way weigh 2 pounds, and can carry up to 1 pound worth of other devices or materials.

-Once you create a tinker toy in this way you cannot do so again until you finish a short rest, and any existing tinker toys youíve created fall apart whenever you create a new one.
+Once you create a tinker toy in this way you cannot do so again until you finish a short rest, and any existing tinker toys you√≠ve created fall apart whenever you create a new one.

 ## Artificer Archetypes

-Science has countless branching paths to takeóevery artificer has their own specialties and unique understanding of the universe, its physical laws, and how those laws can be broken.
+Science has countless branching paths to take√≥every artificer has their own specialties and unique understanding of the universe, its physical laws, and how those laws can be broken.
 At 3rd level select one of the following artificer archetypes.

 ### Bombardier